mozzarellaV8/agora-marketplace/wrangling/agora-RelevantTags.md

-# agora scrape - relevant tags
+# agora harvest - relevant tags

+What follows below is some manual parsing of the html files from the Agora Marketplace harvest.
+This was done in preparation for using `rvest` to import the information into dataframes.

 ### Product title: title